rbowen/whosthat/README.md

     mkdir project
     mkdir team

-Then run install.sh
+Sample data can be found in the sampledata/ directory.

+Then run install.sh.
+If there are any messages that indicate that a test failed, you probably didn't create the data directories.

 You will need to manually create team and project YAML files for now.
-There's sample records in the sampledata directory.

 ## Usage